Christmas at Graceland

 Today, Graceland continues those Christmas traditions by authentically showcasing both displays as well as using Elvis' original decorations.
 The fabulous lights of Graceland are turned on the friday evening after Thanksgiving at approximately 5:45PM.
 The interior of the mansion is decorated as well, with ornaments and displays including Colorful poinsettias which add Christmas flare to the inside of the mansion and of course Christmas trees which are located in several rooms.
 All the festive decorations both inside and out remain in place through Elvis' Birthday Celebration in early January.

-During Christmas in Graceland, you can enjoy all the the beautiful lights and decorations that celebrate the holiday season.
+During Christmas in Graceland, you can enjoy all the beautiful lights and decorations that celebrate the holiday season.
 Seeing all the colorful displays and fun festive decorations will put you in the Christmas spirit.